intel/neural-compressor/docs/tutorial.md

 ```

-### 3. Integration with iLiT
+### 3. Integration with Intel® Low Precision Optimization Tool

    a.
-Check if calibration or evaluation dataloader in user code meets iLiT requirements, that is whether it returns a tuple of (input, label).
+Check if calibration or evaluation dataloader in user code meets Intel® Low Precision Optimization Tool requirements, that is whether it returns a tuple of (input, label).
 In classification networks, its dataloader usually yield output like this.
-As calication dataset does not need to have label, user need wrapper the loader to return a tuple of (input, _) for iLiT on this case.
+As calication dataset does not need to have label, user need wrapper the loader to return a tuple of (input, _) for Intel® Low Precision Optimization Tool on this case.
 In object detection or NLP or recommendation networks, its dataloader usually yield output not like this, user need wrapper the loder to return a tuple of (input, label), in which "input" may be a object, a tuple or a dict.

    b.
 Check if model in user code could be directly feed "input" got from #a.
 If not, user need wrapper the model to take "input" as input.

    c.
-If user choose the first use case, that is using iLiT build-in metrics.
-User need ensure metric built in iLiT could take output of model and label of eval_dataloader as input.
+If user choose the first use case, that is using Intel® Low Precision Optimization Tool build-in metrics.
+User need ensure metric built in Intel® Low Precision Optimization Tool could take output of model and label of eval_dataloader as input.

 # Detail Examples